 In addition to cognitive factors, human factors play an important role in the management of a difficult airway.
 Understanding human factors and their impact is vital to effectively manage crises.
-During the management of a difficult airway, human factors cause adverse outcomes in up to 40% of cases.37 Non-technical skill training (communication, teamwork, and leadership) is believed to result in superior outcomes for patients during crisis management.
-The concept was included in the 2022 ASA difficult airway management guidelines.4 Despite the evidence of the importance of human factors in the effectiveness of the anesthesiologist's performance, their inclusion in a guideline does not necessarily translate into changes in clinical practice.
+During the management of a difficult airway, human factors cause adverse outcomes in up to 40% of cases.
+The human factors cause adverse outcomes in up to 40% of cases.
+Non-technical skill training (communication, teamwork, and leadership) is believed to result in superior outcomes for patients during crisis management.
+The concept was included in the 2022 ASA difficult airway management guidelines.
+Despite the evidence of the importance of human factors in the effectiveness of the anesthesiologist's performance, their inclusion in a guideline does not necessarily translate into changes in clinical practice.
 Thus, guidelines must be supported by educational planning to ensure that these vital areas are not neglected.

 Practice training (including high- and low-fidelity simulation) is critical to ensure that technical skills can be effectively delivered during crises.
 Discussing technical skills (i. e., skills not imposing additional cognitive load on the operator) in different difficult airway scenarios improves situational awareness and the performance of non-technical skills.
-The emphasis should also be on training the multidisciplinary team.63
+The emphasis should also be on training the multidisciplinary team.